Program Overview

 Program Length

-• Complete all course work and clinical rotations within a 18 month period
+- Complete all course work and clinical rotations within an 18-month period

 Program Benefits

-• At the time of graduation, your pay rate will be assessed based on certification status, experience, and internal equity
+- At the time of graduation, your pay rate will be assessed based on certification status, experience, etc.

 FAQs